jaskfla/lai.nz/src/privacy.md

 I do use webfonts, but they’re all served from this domain.
 There is no third party.
 Hopefully at some point I’ll get around to letting you use only system fonts anyway.

-If you email or DM me somewhere, that’ll be kept private.
+If you email or <abbr title="direct message">DM</abbr> me somewhere, that’ll be kept private.
 If I want to quote you somewhere, I’ll be sure to ask.